Institutional Diplomas (DE)

 To be a member of the French Football Federation

-Applications Applications for admission to the DE program must be submitted exclusively online via theeCandidat application(Base Rouge) from June 1 to July 9, 2026.
+Applications Applications for admission to the DE program must be submitted exclusively online via theeCandidat application(application period to be announced at a later date)

 Prices